mootools/mootools-more/Docs/Localization/FormValidator.Portuguese.md

 Class: FormValidator {#FormValidator}
 =====================================

 Contains the messages for FormValidator in Portuguese.

+### Authors

-Thanks Miquel Hudin for the translation.
+* Miquel Hudin

 ### Usage